isc-projects/stork/doc/usage.rst

 =====================

 Stork system uses agents to monitor services.
 Stork Agent (`STAG` or simply `agent`) is a daemon that is expected to be deployed and run on each machine to be monitored.
-As of Stork 0.3.0 release there are no automated deployment routines and STAG has to be copied and run manually.
+Currently, there are no automated deployment routines and STAG has to be copied and run manually.
 This can be done in a variety of ways.
 Here is one of them.

 Assuming you want to monitor services running on machine with IP 192.0.2.1, you can do the following